ki-tools/synapse_uploader/README.md

 # Synapse Uploader

-A utility to upload a directory and all its contents to a [Synapse](https://www.synapse.org/) Project.
+Utility to upload a directory and files to [Synapse](https://www.synapse.org/).

 ## Dependencies